Inflectra/rapise-documentation/docs/Libraries/Win32Text.md

+Summary: This is generic Win32 edit box.
+Use DoSetText to set the value of the edit box and GetText to read current value.

 # Win32Text

 This is generic Win32 edit box.
 Use DoSetText to set the value of the edit box and GetText to read current value.